Risks and Failures of Digital Transformation: Real Cases and Lessons

 An Inadequate Data and Metrics Strategy

 Data is both a valuable asset and a challenge.
-It guides digital transformation and serves as a source of insights, deviations, and improvement opportunities.
-But without a consistent strategy, data is useless.
+It guides digital transformation and provides a source of ideas, anomalies, and opportunities for improvement.
+But without a coherent strategy, data is useless.
 An effective data strategy covers collection, storage, analysis, and governance.
-Regular monitoring and evaluation of the impact of digital initiatives help keep progress under control.
+Regular monitoring and assessment of the impact of digital initiatives help keep progress under control.

 Neglecting security and compliance

-24% of IT leaders consider cyber threats the main challenge in transformation.
-New digital solutions are a potential source of cyber threats.
-Neglecting security can damage finances and brand reputation.
-As the digital landscape expands, so does regulation.
-Rules and guidelines protect stakeholders, encourage ethical behavior, and ensure data confidentiality.
-Failure to comply can lead to legal penalties and heavy fines.
+24% of IT leaders consider cyberthreats the main challenge in the transformation process.
+New digital solutions are a potential source of cyberthreats.
+Neglecting security can damage both finances and the brand.
+As the digital sphere expands, so does its regulation.
+Rules and guidelines protect participants, encourage ethical behavior, and ensure data privacy.
+Failure to comply can lead to legal penalties and large fines.

 Signs of a troubled transformation